fleet-actions/ec2-runner-pool-manager/docs/architecture/provision/selection/pickup-manager.md

     ```

 * **Locally Exhausted (Repetitive Unsuitable Messages)**:
-    * To prevent an infinite loop where the Pickup Manager continuously picks, re-queues, and re-picks the same set of messages that are unsuitable for the *current* workflow's specific constraints, it maintains an internal frequency count for each unique `instanceId` it encounters during its current operational cycle.
+    * To prevent an infinite loop due to the Pickup Manager requeueing behavior with unsuitable messages, it maintains an internal frequency count for each unique `instanceId` it encounters during its current operational cycle.
-    * If the same `instanceId` is dequeued more than a defined tolerance threshold (e.g., 5 times) within the context of a single pickup attempt for a workflow, the Pickup Manager considers the pool locally exhausted *for the current request*.
+    * If the same `instanceId` is dequeued more than a defined tolerance threshold (ie., 5 times), the Pickup Manager considers the pool exhausted for the workflow.
     * **Outcome**: The message that triggered this tolerance is still re-queued (so it remains available for other, potentially different, workflow requests).
-However, the Pickup Manager signals `null` for *this specific pickup attempt*, effectively suspending pickups for this workflow from this pool to avoid unproductive cycling on the same set of unsuitable instances.
+However, the Pickup Manager signals `null` any interfacing claim workers - effectively suspending pickups for this workflow.

 !!! note "Sequence Diagram: Local Exhaustion"
     ```mermaid